 to the exercises before completing them.
 Reading math takes longer than

-Write up neat solutions to
+Write up your solutions to

-homework, not a
+homework neatly, not as a

 It is a very good idea to

 definitions of terms as they come up in the course.
 The central role of definitions in university-level math

 is very different from the role of definitions in virtually any other subject,